maxim-belyakov/maxim-belyakov/README.md

 **Full Stack Engineer** based in Warsaw, Poland.
 I build web apps end to end — from React/TypeScript frontends to Node back ends — and I like problems where a bit of logic and math makes the UI feel effortless.

-- 🔭 Currently a Full Stack Engineer at SumoScheduler
+- 🔭 Currently a Full Stack Engineer at Omnito
 - 🧩 I care about clean architecture, code reviews, and shipping things that actually work
 - 🌍 EN · RU · UK · PL